A Perspective on Time towards Wireless 6G: Timing in Networking Models

 \item \emph{Future Timing Reference}: It is often necessary to impose a deadline for distributed learning in a mobile network where the connections and donated computation resources of mobile devices, which are the data sources, are transient.
 For mission critical applications (e.g., disasters or robotic exploration of unknown environment), there is usually an urgency in acquiring the model.
 In addition, finite allocated radio resources may also limit the duration of channel use.
 In such cases, the needed duration for the learning task needs to be estimated.
 By placing a constraint on per-round latency $\Delta t$, the duration is measured by a planned number of rounds, $N$, which is chosen to ensure the completion of the task with a high probability.
 To this end, we define the \emph{round-reliability} function as the probability that the model converges as

 Then, given a target probability $p_0$, the required number of rounds is $N^\star = F_C(p_0)$.
+While the devices are assumed fixed in our exposition, it should be emphasized that in practice, they can vary from round to round due to mobility or scheduling.
+Though such randomness may incur some learning bias or data loss, there exist rich techniques to alleviate the effects, e.g., probabilistic or data-importance aware scheduling.
 There exist several approaches for reducing the learning duration.
 One is to shorten the per-round communication latency by allocating more radio resources (power, bandwidth) or spatial degrees-of-freedom at the base station to support \gls{sdma} of more devices and enhance the spatial multiplexing of data.
-Researchers also design new communication techniques targeting federated learning such as over-the-air aggregation \cite{GX:AirAgg:2020}, scheduling \cite{Quek:ScheduleFL:2020}, and radio resource management \cite{Mingzhe:RRM:FL:2021}.
+Researchers also design new communication techniques targeting federated learning such as over-the-air aggregation \cite{GX:AirAgg:2020}, scheduling \cite{Quek:ScheduleFL:2020,Song:ScheduleDL:2021}, and radio resource management \cite{Mingzhe:RRM:FL:2021}.
 Alternatively, devices' computation speeds can be boosted by increasing their processors' clock frequencies at the cost of higher power consumption \cite{Zeng:EnergyEfficientFL:ArXiv}.
 It is also possible to reduce the required number of rounds by selecting those devices with important data, i.e., data that are more informative for the model, to participate in model training \cite{Ren:ImportantAwareFL:2020}.

 \item \emph{Relative Timing Reference}: The reference moment $t=0$ refers to the instant the edge server initiates the learning process.
 The learning latency, denoted as $\Delta t$ in \eqref{LearnLatency}, measures the duration from $t=0$ until the instant when the learning criterion is met.
 In terms of the convergence criterion, extensive research has been conducted on quantifying the convergence speed, measured by the expectation of the averaged global gradient (or loss function) over rounds.
 The typical form of the speed is as follows \cite{bernstein2018signsgd,Gx:OneBitAirAgg:2021}: